paulodarosa/shopee-scraper/README.md

 3. Using the terminal, go to the script's folder and run:
 - python3 shopee-scraper.py
 - Type in the seller's id you just got from the product link.
-- The script will scrape every single product published and the scraper will take 1 sec. per ad.
+- The script will scrape 999 products published and the scraper will take 1 sec. per ad.
 So it may take some time depending on the number of products.

 # Why I created this project and who I am?
 - I'm a Computer Engineering and Mathematics major in Brazil.
 I already got a bachelors degree in Marketing and I'm looking for a Data Engineer and Data Scientist position.